The Origin of the Bungalow

 Characteristics of a Bungalow

-- Low-pitched roof, often with wide eaves.
+- Low-pitched roof, often with wide eaves — the colonial heritage visible in functional form

-- Wide windows to utilize natural light.
+- Wide windows to utilize natural light and cross-ventilation

 Architectural Evolution